nicholaswmin/automap/README.md

 a task backlog.

 These results where gathered with the benchmark mentioned above
-on a popular cloud-provider with native Redis add-ons.
+on a popular cloud-provider with native Redis add-ons and about `~20x` concurrency.

 ### Atomicity